Skip to content

 • Screenshot URL: https://example.com

-The recap page displays the HTML and CSS content from example.com, confirming that the server is making the outbound request.
+The recap page shows the raw HTML and CSS from example.com.
+The server is the one fetching.

 Support recap showing example.com content